Pose a character

 Avastar enables Targetless IK by default for a new Avastar character.
 For example you can see it in action when you select the left wrist bone and move it around (see image):

-- Select the (green) bone controller of the left wrist (using the Right Mouse Button).
+- Select the (green) bone controller of the left wrist – use the Left Mouse Button.

-- Move the bone down as shown on the image (using the “g” keyboard shortcut).
+- press “g” on the keyboard then move the bone down as shown on the image.